 DR Revenue GL account set on the Billing Line

-CR AR Control GL Account set in Accounting Settings
+CR AR Control GL Account set in the Default GL Accounts screen

 Tip - To reference the original billing on the credit memo place "Credit Memo for Billing number xxxxxxxxxx" in the Proprietary Billing Number field.